mcmonkeyprojects/Twifire/readme.txt

 IMPORTANT NOTE ABOUT PROFESSIONAL HOSTING - some professional hosts limit your com_hunkmegs to 32 - THIS WILL NOT WORK WITH TWIFIRE (or any custom maps).
 You must purchase a higher amount!

 COMMENTS: Note that there is a 'Twifire v900' floating around: That is not this.
 It is inferior and full of bugs and security holes.
 Do not use it.
--The source code for Twifire can be downloaded here: (Beta Source Not Available) -for more help running Twifire, contact me or visit http://mcmonkey4eva.dyndns.org/twifire
+-The source code for Twifire can be downloaded here: https://github.com/mcmonkey4eva/Twifire -for more help running Twifire, contact me or visit http://mcmonkey4eva.dyndns.org/jk2/Twifire

 **THIS MODIFICATION IS NOT MADE, DISTRIBUTED, OR SUPPORTED BY ACTIVISION, RAVEN, OR LUCASARTS ENTERTAINMENT COMPANY LLC.
 ELEMENTS TM & LUCASARTS ENTERTAINMENT COMPANY LLC AND/OR ITS LICENSORS.